Define your terms

 The religious rite in which a person formally enters a religious community by taking vows.
 Profession follows a formation program of discernment, education, and spiritual development.

-A process of periodic meetings with a spiritual director who offers advice and encouragement for deepening and strengthening your relationship with God and discerning where God may be leading you.
+A process of periodic meetings with a spiritual director who offers advice and encouragement for deepening and strengthening one’s relationship with God and discerning God’s call.